What is Workflow?

 - Course teams use Workflow to encourage students to make the process of creative thinking visible to each other and to industry.
 It is also used to improve reflection and research skills.
-For examples of how Workflow is being used in practice, visit the Technology Enhanced Learning Blog.
+For examples of how Workflow is being used in practice, visit the Digital Learning Support website.

 - Individuals can independently set up a Workflow site to make their work visible online.

 See the Workflow guide or contact firstname.lastname@example.org for help and advice.